 Then you should “take” the chosen action; but the theory doesn’t explain what “taking” consists of or entails.
 Implicitly, “taking” is atomic, so you can just do it, and then you are done.
 You don’t have to figure out the details while you are doing it.
 You don’t get interrupted in the middle and have to deal with other hassles concurrently.
 You took the action, so the “problem” is “solved.”
 The circumstances that led up to it, and the fact that life goes on afterward, are not considered.

 In the rationalist ontology, action exists outside of space and time.
 That you are doing stuff here and now is not part of the story.
 This is the power of rationality: its ability to abstract and generalize.
 It finds universal solutions that are equally correct anywhere, and at any time.
 This is also its limitation: rationality is oblivious to the unenumerable specifics.

-Activity is not broken down into discrete actions—although it is sometimes useful to think about it that way.
-“Actions” are not objective features of the world.
-If you could repeat the same bodily motions in a different context, that would not be the same action at all.
+Real-world activity is not separable into discrete units of well-defined, distinct types.
+“Actions” are not objective features of reality.
+What an action is depends on purposes and circumstances.
+If you could repeat a set of bodily motions identically in a different context, that would not be the same action at all.
 It would almost certainly be senseless.

 Part Two develops an entirely different ontology.
 Activity is a continuous, meaningful flow that relies intimately on the unique details of a specific situation and time.
 For most of what we do, improvisational partner dancing is a better prototype than placing bets in a casino.